chrismansfield/my-dev/README.md

 ### Windows

 Run the `Install.ps1` script.
-Use the -Global flag if the home drive is configured to be on a netwrok drive (common on corporate windows machines).
+Use the -Global flag if the home drive is configured to be on a network drive (common on corporate windows machines).

 The `Install.ps1` script can be run multiple times, whenever updating the repo contents.